BHPriyanka/network-security/cryptography-app/readme.txt

-The public-private key pairs for both the sender and destination are store in separate files. destprivkey.pem- The destination public key destpubkey.pem- the destination private key in pem format sendprivkey.pem-the sender’s private key sendpubkey.pem-the sender’s public key
+The public-private key pairs for both the sender and destination are store in separate files. destprivkey.pem- The destination public key destpubkey.pem- the destination private key in pem format sendprivkey.pem-the senderâ€™s private key sendpubkey.pem-the senderâ€™s public key

 To generate the keys: